CityOfNewYork/patterns-cli/readme.md

 --------|-------|-
 `lint`  | n/a   | [lint.js](config/lint.js)

 Uses [ESLint](https://eslint.org/) and [stylelint](https://stylelint.io/) to lint JavaScript and Sass files in the **./src/** directory.
 Linting suggestions are logged to the terminal.
-The default `lint` configuration uses [Google's JavaScript styleguide](https://github.com/google/eslint-config-google) and [stylelint's standard config](https://github.com/stylelint/stylelint-config-standard) with a few additional rules.
+The default `lint` configuration uses [Google's JavaScript style guide](https://github.com/google/eslint-config-google) and [stylelint's standard config](https://github.com/stylelint/stylelint-config-standard) with a few additional rules.

 A custom `lint` configuration could be used to change or extend the linting standards of a project.